bdspen/nodemon_vscode/README.md

 Server listening on port :50717
 ~~~

 Now your app is being launched by nodemon.
+Any saved changes you make will re-launch your application.
 Next you must attach the VS Code debugger to your running app.
 Go back to your VS Code debug view and click the "Play"<img src="./img/play.png" height="18"> icon.
 The VS Code debugger is now available to you to use and errors and console feedback will appear in your command line where you ran nodemon.